 Matthew M. Thompson, MD is a board-certified orthopedic surgeon specializing in sports medicine, knee and shoulder surgery, as well as general orthopedics and fracture care.
 He has served as an Assistant Team Physician for the New York Mets baseball team and provided team coverage for the Los Angeles Dodgers, as well as several high school football teams.
-He has taught courses in sports medicine and shoulder surgery to other surgeons both locally and nationally.
-He completed Fellowship training in Sports Medicine and Shoulder Surgery at the top-ranked Hospital for Special Surgery in New York City.
+He has taught courses in sports medicine and shoulder surgery both locally and nationally, and is Clinical Assistant Professor of Orthopedic Surgery at the University of Maryland School of Medicine.

 At the University of Kansas, he graduated with honors in Chemical Engineering and participated on the Track & Field team.
 He completed medical school at the University of Pennsylvania School of Medicine, and then completed his orthopedic surgery residency at George Washington University in Washington, DC.

 In addition to treating sports injuries and general orthopedic issues in patients of all ages, he specializes in shoulder replacement and complex injuries of the shoulder, elbow and knee.
 His research interests and publications include anterior cruciate ligament (ACL) injuries in young athletes, shoulder dislocations, hip biomechanics and athletic injuries, and baseball-specific orthopedic injuries.
 Dr. Thompson has also received Subspecialty Certification in Orthopaedic Sports Medicine by the American Board of Orthopaedic Surgery.